 For the driver:

-- On dispatching of a booking, AAT CBS will apply the lifting fee tariff to the journey.
-Note: The lifting fee cannot be claimed unless initiated by AAT;
+- On dispatching of a booking, the CBS will apply the lifting fee tariff to the journey.
+Note: The lifting fee cannot be claimed unless a booking is initiated by Suburban Taxis;

 - On arrival at the pick-up location, please make contact with the passenger and start the meter when the passenger is ready to leave or at the booked time;